-GO TO 2040 provides a set of transportation and land use recommendations for federal, state, and local actors that can help reduce greenhouse gases, therefore limiting climate shifts.
-However, limited progress means that we must still prepare for a changing climate.
 Anticipated climate impacts for our region include more extreme temperatures and more intense and frequent storms and droughts.
-The sooner that planning efforts, infrastructure design, and developments can integrate climate change considerations, the better prepared our region will be in the long term.
-ON TO 2050 will emphasize the need for local planning efforts -- such as comprehensive plans, capital improvement plans, and regulatory updates to zoning, subdivision, and stormwater and floodplain regulations -- to assess climate risks and impacts and provide strategies for mitigating or preparing to face what lies ahead.
-In particular, planning efforts should seek to minimize impacts to lower-income residents, the elderly, populations of color, and others disproportionately affected by climate change.
+The sooner that considerations for climate change can be integrated into planning efforts, infrastructure design, and developments, the better prepared our region will be in the long term.
+ON TO 2050 will emphasize the need for local planning efforts, such as comprehensive plans, capital improvement plans, and regulatory updates to zoning, subdivision, and stormwater and floodplain regulations, to assess climate risks and impacts and provide strategies to help mitigate or prepare for what lies ahead.
+In particular, planning efforts should seek to minimize impacts to those disproportionately affected by climate change, such as lower-income residents, the elderly, and populations of color.

-During the Alternative Futures process, participants indicated that concern about potential lack of water as well as planning for stormwater management and water supply were their largest climate concerns.
-Both CMAP and its partners have a role in addressing water planning.
-Through its LTA program, CMAP should directly promote inclusion of climate considerations in local planning work and can also provide relevant data and other resources to partners.
-For example, CMAP can identify high-quality natural lands in the region that are prime for conservation (and essential to replenishing groundwater recharge areas and mitigating flooding from climate change), which can then be used by conservation organizations, forest preserve districts, and governments for land acquisition and protection.
-In addition, CMAP can identify areas of intense flooding in the region while providing a toolbox of context-appropriate flood mitigation and funding solutions for municipalities, planners, developers, and others to apply in those affected areas.
-CMAP and partners can explore existing and new funding solutions to implement stormwater infrastructure projects, from small-scale green infrastructure to major flood control initiatives.
+CMAP should directly promote the inclusion of climate considerations in local planning work through the Local Technical Assistance (LTA) program, and can also provide relevant data and other resources to partners.
+For example, CMAP can identify high quality natural lands in the region that are prime for conservation (and essential to replenishing groundwater recharge areas and mitigating flooding from climate change), which can then be used by conservation organizations, forest preserve districts, and governments for land acquisition and protection.
+CMAP can also identify areas of intense flooding in the region, along with a toolbox of contextappropriate flood mitigation solutions to apply in those areas, that can be utilized by municipalities and others in planning and development processes.